SalomePlatform/adao/doc/en/tui.rst

 case.
 The pseudo-type of the arguments is similar and consistent with those of the inputs in GUI interface, as described in section of :ref:`section_reference_entry` and in particular by the :ref:`section_ref_entry_types`.
 The verification of the adequacy of variables is done either on their definition, or at runtime.

 .. index:: single: Stored

 In each command, the boolean keyword "*Stored*" indicates whether you optionally want to store the quantity defined, for disposal during calculation or at the output.
 The default is not to store, and it is recommended to keep this default.
 Indeed, for a TUI calculation case, the quantity given in entries are often available in the current name space of the case.

 The available commands are:

+.. index:: single: Background
 .. index:: single: setBackground

 **setBackground** (*Vector, VectorSerie, Script, DataFile, ColNames, ColMajor, Stored*)